ssc-half-light/wnfs-post/README.md

 # wnfs blobs

-Use Fission as storage for *hermes*
+Use Fission as storage for a merkle log with associated blobs.

 ## example